Understanding Elder Law in Michigan

 - If you’re a current or former member of the Reserve or National Guard, you must have been called to active duty by a federal order and completed the whole period for which you were on active duty.

-Malicoat Law can assist with the Veteran’s benefits application process in Michigan.
-You may not qualify for Veteran’s benefits if you own too many assets.
-Having an experienced Michigan Veteran law attorney on your side can help navigate your application and qualifications by moving your assets into a trust.
+Malicoat Law can assist with the veterans’ benefits application process in Michigan.
+You may not qualify for veterans’ benefits if you own too many assets.
+An experienced Michigan veterans’ benefits attorney can help you navigate the application process and qualify for benefits by moving your assets into a trust.

 Understanding Aid and Attendance for Michigan Veterans

-If a Michigan Veteran or spouse has a medical condition that causes them to struggle with their day-to-day tasks and meet the income requirements, they are eligible to receive the VA’s Improved Pension.
+If a Michigan veteran or spouse has a medical condition that causes them to struggle with their daily tasks and they meet the income requirements, they are eligible to receive the VA’s Improved Pension.
 The Improved Pension ranges from $1,100 to $2,200 monthly, covering nursing care expenses, home care, or assisted living.